lvcabral/brs-engine/README.md

 ### Documentation

-There are many ways you can use and/or participate in the project, read documents below to learn more:
+There are many ways you can use and/or participate in the project, read the documents below to learn more:

 - [How to build from source](docs/build-from-source.md)
 - [How to run as Command Line Interface](docs/run-as-cli.md)